Teaching commas can be overwhelming if you have no where to start. Today, I’m sharing my grammar lesson plan for commas

 - Dates and addresses

-You can download this list using the link below.
+(Scroll down for samples of all of these categories.)
+You can download this list and the examples using the link below.
 Feel free to use it as guidance for yourself while writing grammar lessons or to distribute to students.
 I often use that download as a reference during comma activities and when teaching comma rules for kids.

 Below, I’ve detailed how to implement comma activities (more than comma worksheets!), how to teach commas in a fun way, and how to talk while teaching commas.

 Building on prior knowledge.